The Perfect Coffee

 Coffee is exempt from GST.

-Varietal: Batian | Ruiru 11 | SL28 | SL34
+Varietal: Batian | Ruiru 11 | SL28

 Processing: Washed

-is accepted.
+The coffee cherries are picked when ripe, and immediately delivered to Kevote.
+Only the ripest and highest quality fruit is accepted.
 These cherries are then pulped on a disc-pulper and fermented under water for 12-16 hours.
 The fermented coffee is then washed to remove any remaining mucilage.
-The cleaned parchment coffee is then laid out to dry on raised drying beds where its regularly raked to ensure even drying.
+The cleaned parchment coffee is then laid out to dry on raised drying beds for 7-14 days, where it’s regularly raked to ensure even drying.

 Coffee is exempt from GST.